CCExtractor/website/content/public/gsoc/cc_rust_608.md

 Current status:

-\- Complete implementation in C. May have bugs, but it's been used in production for ages.\\ - Written early, meaning lots of things weren't clear then and the code is messy.\\ - Suspected to have some security issues that Rust can help with.\\
+- Complete implementation in C. May have bugs, but it's been used in production for ages. - Written early, meaning lots of things weren't clear then and the code is messy. - Suspected to have some security issues that Rust can help with.

- **

-Job:**
+Job:

-\- Replace the C code with Rust code.
+- Replace the C code with Rust code.

 We will provide hundreds of samples (for which you must complete support, no exceptions) and access to a high speed linux server for you